duke-compsci308-spring2016/lab_rps/DESIGN.md

 ---------------------

 > **Game Class:**
-Game class generates screen to fit into generate scene method Generate scene method: takes in current state that we are in begins with splash state
+Game class generates screen to fit into generate scene method.
+Generate scene method:
+takes in current state that we are in begins with splash state